TmmmmmR/security_automation/README.md

 If your security scanner doesn't include a vulnerability management system, or you are planning to use multiple tools, you can use [DefectDojo](https://github.com/DefectDojo/django-DefectDojo/blob/master/KUBERNETES.md) as a vulnerability correlation system.

-Once [installed](https://github.com/DefectDojo/django-DefectDojo/blob/master/KUBERNETES.md), generate an API token and configure it as a secret into Kubernetes (or Jenkins) in order to use it later to automaticly gather results after each security scan.
+Once [installed](https://github.com/DefectDojo/django-DefectDojo/blob/master/KUBERNETES.md), generate an API token and configure it as a secret into Kubernetes (or Jenkins) in order to use it later to automatically gather results after each security scan.

-## Convert your security scanners into a docker image
+## Convert your security scanners to a docker image

-This repo provide two examples of security scanners :
+This repo provides two examples of security scanners :

 - OWASP ZAP for Dynamic Analysis (open source)
 - Checkmarx for Static Analysis